Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Carbon Allotropes and Molecular models.md

 Allotropes of carbon include graphite, diamond, lonsdaleite (hexagonal diamond), C60 buckminsterfullerene, C540, fullerite, C70 fullerene, amorphous carbon, and single-walled carbon nanotube.
 Nanocarbons have lots of potential uses...

 You can show how graphite is diamagnetic by balancing some pencil lead off the edge of a table and using either the north or south pole you can repel it.
 If you try this with a magnet balanced one way will attract.
-In contrast you may find some varieties are parmagnetic.
+In contrast you may find some varieties are paramagnetic.
 These effects are small so you'll need a strong magnet.

 <br/>